Heidolph

+In August 2024, the company entered into an agreement with ATS Life Sciences for ATS to acquire all material assets from the company.
+The agreement is subject to closing condition and is projected to complete by the end of the third quarter of 2024.

 Business

 Heidolph Instruments, founded in 1938 as a manufacturer of precision drive motors and engineering, is a manufacturer of laboratory equipment specializing in rotary evaporation, shakers, overhead stirrers, peristaltic pumps and magnetic hotplate stirrers.
 The organization is headquartered in Schwabach, a city in proximity to Nuremberg, Germany.
 It is there that the development and production of equipment; as well as the coordination of sales, and customer support activities are located.

-Heidolph North America is a subsidiary of Heidolph GmbH, founded as Heidolph Brinkmann LLC in 2008.
-Heidolph North America supports and services Heidolph Tuttnauer Autoclaves, Heidolph Radleys synthesis tools, along with their complete line of Heidolph products.
-The organization's headquarters is located just outside of Chicago, IL.
+In August 2024, Heidolph Instruments entered into an agreement with ATS Life Sciences, under which ATS will acquire the business.
+The transaction is expected to complete in the third calendar quarter of 2024, pending the fulfillment of standard closing conditions.

 Product Divisions

+The company's product portfolio includes devices for evaporations, stirring, automation, shaking, mixing, and liquid handling.
+Used in various scientific and research applications.